rohit133/crublibrary-api/README.md

 ## 🔧 Configuration

-Crublibrary reads your API endpoint and key from environment variables.
-Create a `.env` file in your project root:
+To use Crublibrary, please register [here](https://crublibrary-dashboard-crud.vercel.app/) and generate your API_KEY and API_URL.
+Crublibrary retrieves your API endpoint and key from the designated environment variables.
+It is essential to create a `.env` file in your project's root directory.

 ```env
 CRUD_API_URL=https://your-api-url.com